gcp-development/ipfs-private-network/README.md

 ## IPFS vs libp2p

 Peer-to-peer networks have many advantages over the old client/server model, there are also challenges.
-In the process of overcoming these challenges, while building IPFS, the contributors of IPFS project took care of building solutions in a modular, composable way, namely libp2p.
+In the process of overcoming these challenges, while building IPFS, the contributors of IPFS the project took care of building solutions in a modular, composable way, namely libp2p.
 Despite libp2p being the networking layer of IPFS, it does not require or depend on IPFS, and today many projects (like [Polkadot](https://polkadot.network/)) use libp2p as their network transport layer.

 ![image](https://user-images.githubusercontent.com/76512851/233556506-b375b779-53bf-4179-8e02-558ef4cd4cf2.png)